 I'm also interested in Psychoanalytic theory and am in the Academic Candidate Program at the Michigan Psychoanalytic Institute.
 I am also pursuing an M.S. degree in Community Psychology at Alverno College.

 Ph.D., Duke University

 My primary areas of research are 1) Late Medieval and Renaissance philosophy and 2) the philosophical interpretation and understanding of popular culture.
 In the first area, I've published numerous articles on such thinkers as John Duns Scotus, Suárez, and Jacopo Zabarella (an Italian Renaissance philosopher).
 My primary philosophical interests in this period involve issues of philosophic method, philosophy of mind, and political philosophy.

-In the second area, I've edited Buffy the Vampire Slayer and Philosophy (Open Court, 2003) and co-edited (with Jacob Held), James Bond and Philosophy (Open Court, 2006), (with Lynne Edwards and Elizabeth Rambo) Buffy Goes Dark: Essays on the Final Two Seasons of Buffy the Vampire Slayer on Television (McFarland, 2009), (with Rod Carveth), Mad Men and Philosophy: Nothing Is as It Seems (Wiley-Blackwell, 2010), and (with Jacob Held, Philosophy and Terry Pratchett (Palsgrave-Macmillan, 2014).
+In the second area, I've edited Buffy the Vampire Slayer and Philosophy (Open Court, 2003) and co-edited (with Jacob Held), James Bond and Philosophy (Open Court, 2006), (with Lynne Edwards and Elizabeth Rambo), Buffy Goes Dark: Essays on the Final Two Seasons of Buffy the Vampire Slayer on Television (McFarland, 2009), (with Rod Carveth), Mad Men and Philosophy: Nothing Is as It Seems (Wiley-Blackwell, 2010), (with Jacob Held), Philosophy and Terry Pratchett (Palsgrave-Macmillan, 2014), and (with Kimberly Engels) Westworld and Philosophy (Wiley-Blackwell, 2018).
 I've also published essays on comic books, the films of Woody Allen, and the Beatles.
 An emerging third interest is the work of Stanley Cavell and Charles Taylor, and I have written a critical essay on Taylor’s concept of personal identity and authenticity.